Address

 The entire bay offers a spacious and uncrowded bathing area with sand and pebble beaches.
 By the coastal villages of Klimno, Cizici, Meline and Soline there are small beaches with the usual infrastructure.
 The northern stretches of shore also offer excellent natural bathing spots, which can be reached from the street via footpaths through the countryside.
 Also worth mentioning are the „Wild Beach” Loncarica and Slivonjska Beach near Rudine, about two kilometers north of the Soline Bay.

-Above all, best known is the sandy beach of Meline with its black healing mud, which has a positive effect on bone pain and bone diseases.
-Bathers come to take the mud out of the ground and rub it all over their bodies.
-People completely black-grey from the mud are part of this bizarre daily scenery.
+Above all, best known is the sandy beach of Meline with its black healing mud, which has a positive effect on bone pain and diseases.
+Bathers come from all over to take the mud from the ground and rub it all over their bodies.
+People completely colored black-grey by the mud are part of the bizarre scene here.

 Tour